Is Microchipping Your Cat Worth It?

 - What if I move or change my phone number?
 You must update your registration.
 Outdated contact info is the top reason microchips fail.

-The cost of cat microchips in Hawai‘i
+The cost of cat microchips in Hawaii

-On average, a cat microchip in Hawai‘i costs between $25 and $50.
+On average, a cat microchip in Hawaii costs between $25 and $50.
 Many shelters include microchipping in their adoption fees, so your cat may already be chipped if adopted from a rescue.

 Some local clinics, adoption events, or TNR (trap-neuter-return) programs even provide discounted or free microchips for community cats.
 It’s a one-time cost that lasts a lifetime—no batteries, no maintenance, just a quick registry update whenever your contact details change.

 When budgeting for a new cat, microchipping should be viewed alongside other essentials like vaccines and spay/neuter.
-(For new adopters, see what to know before getting a cat.)

 How microchips help reunite lost cats with their families